Turab/elcache/README.md

 // Or revoke a key at will when necessary, before it expired Cache::revoke('name'); // Now name is not cached anymore

+// There is a shorthand for adding elements to an already cached array
+// This will add a name element to the person array with the value being "John".
+// If "person" array is not cached or is expired, it will cache it now.
+// This shorthand is usefull if you are caching arrays and updating their cache very often.
+Cache::push('person', 'John', 'name'); // person = ['name' => 'John']
+Cache::push('person', 36, 'age'); // Now person is ['name' => 'John', 'age' => 36]
+// Or push elements without named indexes Cache::push('people', 'John'); // people = ['John']
+Cache::push('people', 'Jonas'); // Now people is ['John', 'Jonas']

 // Get a cached value
 // Non-existent or expired keys will return null